DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week6.md

 After running Test #3, I get the error __"'NoneType' object is not subscriptable"__ in the Rollbar and a __500 error__ in the when I inspect.

-Here I was getting 500 error Error 'NoneType' object is not subscriptable in Rollbar`
  ![Error2](./assets/week6_52_Error2.png)

 ![Error1](./assets/week6_52_Error1.png)